CoDS-GCS/OCR-APT/README.md

 ## OCR-APT system Architecture
 ![System Architecture](OCR-APT-system.png)

+## Setup OCR-APT
+- Use `/bash_src/create_env.sh` to create a Conda environment from `environment.yml` and `requirements.txt`
+- Setup GraphDB and RDF* create database repositories
+- Prepare a `config.json` file containing your database repositories URL and your OpenAI API keys.
+- Provide the data snapshots and ground truth label and store them in `/dataset/<DATASET_NAME>/<HOST_NAME>/experiments/.`
+- Use `/bash_src/ocrapt-full-system-pipeline.sh` to run the full pipeine.

 ## Experiments with locally deployed LLMs
 ### Experiment Summary:
 We evaluated OCR-APT using locally deployed LLMs and compared its generated reports with those produced by ChatGPT.